DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ```

 ## 📘Destructuring , Rest Operator & Spread (on Array and Objects)
 * Destructuring is used to Destructure the values
+* Major Differnec beteen Object And Array Destructuring is **Order matter in array Destructuring but in Object only name**
 * Rest Operator is used for get all values and always use at the end

+1. Array Destructuring

+* Simple Example
 ```js
 // Main Problem with out destructuring const array = [1, 2, 3];